patricklx/stest/README.md

 * and how to reference the function (needs namespace+class+function)
 * finally decided to use ::$functionName
 * usage of constants, to allow internal changes, easy name refactoring and better ide autocomplete
 * since the constants are strings, it can be easily extended to subdivided the ListingMatchers into more files for different ListingMatcher groups
+* finally decided to use classes for matching